-Just the other day, a bunch of friends and I were discussing how it’s cool older women are getting cast in younger roles, because that’s been a perk reserved for male actors for far too long.
-And then there’s 57-year-old Sandra Bullock romancing 41-year-old Channing Tatum in 2022 film ‘The Lost City’ and I am here cheering for it.
+Just the other day, a bunch of friends and I were discussing how it’s cool that older women are getting cast in younger roles, because it’s been a perk reserved for male actors for far too long.
+And then there’s 57-year-old Sandra Bullock romancing 41-year-old Channing Tatum in 2022 film ‘The Lost City’ and we are here cheering for it.

 If you’ve seen the trailer, you get exactly what it offers – an action-comedy, which is about a popular (recently widowed) romance author Loretta (Sandra) getting kidnapped by a psycho Billionaire (Daniel Radcliffe) to help him find a mythical treasure on a remote island.
 Because he thinks ‘amidst the pages of coital revelry’ of her latest novel, lies buried her knowledge of an ancient language that’ll help uncover the mysteries of an ancient king’s tomb.
 Luckily for Lorretta, her handsome cover-model Alan-aka-Dash sets out to rescue her, but he is no hero, so their escape adventure is filled with hiccups.